Frequently Asked Questions

 2.)
 Once we receive the referral, we will contact you to gather some information and to confirm that you are seeking therapy with us.
 We will send you all of intake documents via text messaging or via our mobile app.
 We know it’s a pain to get started at any medical office, so we try to make things as easy as possible.

 3.)
-When all intake documents are complete and insurance is verified, you will be assigned evaluating therapist.
+When all intake documents are complete and insurance is verified, you will be assigned an evaluating therapist.
 This therapist will contact you directly via phone or text in order to set up the date and time of the initial evaluation.
 All patients require an initial evaluation even if they are already in therapy elsewhere.

 4.)
 On the date of the initial evaluation, please arrive a bit early and make sure to bring your driver’s license and insurance card so the front office can make a copy.
 Your child’s evaluating therapist will be in communication with you and will perform formal testing to identify your child’s condition.